pulibrary/dspace-development/docs/getting_started.md

 ### Actively maintained repositories

+Because DSpace is particularly difficult to work with, a collection of repositories have been created externally to aid with bulk ingest, reporting, and other administrative tasks.

 - [pulibrary/dspace-cli](https://github.com/pulibrary/dspace-cli): A collection of dataspace-specific administrative jruby scripts inherited from OIT that answer common stakeholder questions.
 - [pulibrary/dspace-jruby](https://github.com/pulibrary/dspace-jruby): A jruby wrapper for any DSpace instance.
 This is used heavily in [pulibrary/dspace-cli](https://github.com/pulibrary/dspace-cli)
 - [pulibrary/dspace-python](https://github.com/pulibrary/dspace-python): A collection of dataspace-specific administrative python scripts inherited from OIT that answer common stakeholder questions.
 It is largely used for bulk ingest and reporting purposes, but with the introduction of [pulibrary/vireo_transformation](https://github.com/pulibrary/vireo_transformation) and PPPL's direct access to dataspace, it may soon no longer be needed.